Reading rhythms in sheet music

 - You could also clap or otherwise move to the rhythm.

 After repeating this a few times, after a few minutes, or possibly a day, you'll be able to perform the rhythm without the audio reference.
-At that point, imagine the same sound and / or body movement in your head while also performing it physically, and once that gets easy, try to just hear (audiate) the rhythm internally.
+At that point, imagine the same sound and/or body movement in your head while also performing it physically.
+Once that gets easy, try just to hear (audiate) the rhythm internally.

 Once the rhythm has been internalised, it is straightforward to associate it with the equivalent music notation shown below:

-Practice performing the rhythm while looking at the notation and after a day or few of practice, you'll find that upon looking at the notation the equivalent rhythm starts playing back to you in your mind's ear.
+Practice performing the rhythm while looking at the notation.
+After a day or few of practice, you'll find that upon looking at the notation, the equivalent rhythm starts playing back to you in your mind's ear.

-It may take some time for this to happen, and you may not see results until you sleep on it.
-Persistence and regularity is critical for this process to work because the mind only remembers things that you're using regularly.
+It may take some time for this to happen, and you may not see results until you sleep.
+Persistence and regularity are critical for this process to work because the mind only remembers things that you're using regularly.

 But this process is analogous to how children learn to read.
 One's first words are learned by listening to their parents.
-Reading then comes later, from associating known sounds to the sight of the letters and words.
-That this happens is obvious from languages like English or French as many words are not written phonetically.
+Reading then comes later, as we associate known sounds with the sight of letters and words.
+That this happens is obvious from languages like English or French, as many words are not written phonetically.

 Rhythm figures